NicoPANW/Contrail_Cookbook/docs/index.md

 ### Advanced Options

 #### Forwarding Mode
 Contrail supports 3 forwarding modes: L2 and L3, L2 only and L3 only.
+Note that default option means L2 and L3.

 This can be set on a per VN basis, see below.